Comicly69/ssc/README.md

 ## How to get an SSC

-To get an SSC, website owners need to apply to SSC.com.
+To get an SSC, website owners need to apply to our website.
 The application process may vary depending on the complexity of the website, but generally, website owners will need to provide some basic information about their site and their business.

-Once the application has been submitted, SSC.com will begin the verification process.
+Once the application has been submitted, we will begin the verification process.
 This process may take a few days to a few weeks, depending on the complexity of the application.

 Once the verification process is complete, the SSC will be issued, and it can be displayed on the website.

-SSC.com is a trusted authority for issuing SSCs.
-If you are interested in getting an SSC for your website, be sure to apply to SSC.com and follow their application process.
+We are is a trusted authority for issuing SSCs.
+If you are interested in getting an SSC for your website, be sure to apply to our website and follow the application process.